mozilla/policy-templates/docs/index.md

 `SafeBrowsing` prevents selecting "ignore the risk" and visiting a harmful site anyway.

+These policies only affect what happens when an error is shown, they do not affect any settings in preferences.

 **Compatibility:** Firefox 60, Firefox ESR 60\
 **CCK2 Equivalent:** N/A\
 **Preferences Affected:** `security.certerror.hideAddException`, `browser.safebrowsing.allowOverride`